btihen/btihen/content/publication/importance_of_challenge_tieonline/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Demos and Feedback in the Classroom"
+title: "Importance of Challenge: Engaged, Deep Learning"
 authors: ["Paul Magnuson", "Bill Tihen"]
-date: 2020-02-18
+date: 2019-12-31
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: 2020-04-17T17:31:32+02:00
+publishDate: 2020-04-17T17:36:54+02:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
-# 7 = Thesis; 8 = Patent
+# 7 = Thesis; 8 = Patent; 9 = Website; 10 = Podcast; 11 = Video; 12 = Blog
-publication_types: ["0"]
+publication_types: ["12"]

 # Publication name and optional abbreviated publication name.
 publication: "The Marketplace for International Education"
 publication_short: "TIE Online"

-abstract: "Students must learn to give, hear, and accept feedback.
-There four steps for students to give/get safe and effective feedback."
+abstract: "Students learn in short iterations, just beyond their current knowledge or comfort level.
+When they make that small step forward, they are ready for the next iteration, which is again just beyond their current level.
+Taken all together, they can move well beyond where they started.
+This allows students all at levels to thrive.

+To do this create teams of students, who choose their own goals and context for these goals (within the guidelines of the class).
+Students then explore small aspects of their bigger objective, increasingly building their knowledge as they work and reflect, and then work and reflect some more.
+Encourage students learn from each other (and come with their research and trials) before asking the teacher for help and guidance."

 # Summary.
 An optional shortened abstract.
-summary: "Four steps for students to give/get safe and effective feedback."
+summary: "Importance of encouraging exploration, context, and challenge."

-tags: ["Agile", "Education", "Feedback", "Emotional Safety", "Student Choice"]
+tags: ["Agile", "Education", "Challenge", "Deep Learning", "Egagement", "Multiple Levels", "Meaningful Context"]
 categories: []
 featured: false